Find the Best Boston Museums for Art Lovers, History Buffs & Science Fans

 Immerse Yourself in Local Art at Our Historically Inspired Hotel

 Celebrate the authentic spirit of Boston and its devotion to learning and freedom at our one-of-a-kind hotel.
 Named after one of the greatest American heroes of all time, Revere Hotel Boston Common offers boutique-style rooms with balconies and free Wi-Fi.
-Feast on fresh New England cuisine at Rebel's Guild and relax after a day exploring the city with a swim in our sparkling pool.
-Stay in a central location that's perfect for exploring the best Boston museums, steps away from the Theater District and Copley Square.
+Feast on fresh New England cuisine at Rebel's Guild and relax after a day exploring the city at [email protected] Stay in a central location that's perfect for exploring the best Boston museums, steps away from the Theater District and Copley Square.
 Put yourself in the heart of this amazing city and make Boston your own.